Lecture slides and video links #

 Then I showed a few session 3 slides and talked about polymorphic functions and monomorphisation.
 We’ll pick up there next time and continue with session 3 stuff.

-• 2022-01-21: video, code (finishing session 3)
+2022-01-21: video, code (finishing session 3)

 We didn’t see any slides this time and instead worked our way through the definitions of some polymorphic functions.
 The main focus was on figuring out how we might be able to write total functions which are functions which produce valid results for all possible inputs.
-To do so, we introduced the Maybe data type, which models a computation that may fail.
+To do so, we introduced the

-• 2022-01-24: annotated slides (updated from session 3), video, code
+, which is approximately where we will start next time.2022-01-24: annotated slides (updated from session 3), video, code

 We talked a little bit about Haskell type classes and how they are used to implement constrained generic programming: that is writing generic functions that can specify interfaces that the arguments should satisfy.